Drewmyself2code/Fintech_Project_2/README.md

 ## Goal

-Our goal is to develop an effective learning model that can predict proper entry and exist signals in the highly volatile crypto market.
+Our goal is to develop an effective learning model that can predict proper entry and exit signals in the highly volatile crypto market.
 The focus is on predicting the technical indicator signals which describes the behavior of the market.

 ## Customer Profile